tfxor/terrahub/README.md

   npm -v
   ```

-  The output should look similar to the one below (do not copy paste):
+  The output should look similar to the one below (no need to copy paste):

   ```text
   v3.10.0